PeteyChan/SimpleECS/README.md

 ## Entities
 To create an entity use Entity.Create() with the components as arguments.
 Anything that can be put into a list can be a component.
-You can add up to 50 components.
+The function can take up to 50 components, but entities themselves have no component limit.
 ```C#
 Entity.Create("my entity", 3, 5f);    // creates a new entity with components
 ```